Friday, August 26, 2011

 Are we creating a culture without compassion?
 What are we role modeling to youth?
 What are the children learning?
 Yes, they are watching.

-A three part series on media that asks the tough questions:
+A three part series on media that asks the tough questions that still need answers:

 When the Empire Strikes Will the People Strike Back?